-In a successful collaboration, the group’s goals are placed above individual ones.
+In successful collaborations, the group’s goals are placed above individual ones.
 It’s the achievement of the wider project that’s important here.
-The egos and personal goals of individuals take a backseat while the collaboration is in progress.
+The egos and personal goals of team members take a backseat during the group project.
 Business owners and managers need to set this as a clear expectation for effective workplace collaboration.

 It’s OK To Make Occasional Mistakes

-Make sure the goals and objectives for the collaboration are clearly defined at the start.
-Without a project plan and a sense of direction, it’s difficult to collaborate effectively.
-Spend time on developing a plan that sets out objectives and the milestones required for success.
+Make sure the goals and objectives for collaborative work are clearly defined.
+Working together with a project plan and a common goal is more effective.
+Spend time developing a plan that sets out a shared vision, objectives, and milestones for success.